-The City has previously offered assistance to BRASS, Hope House Ministries and HOTEL INC. These programs address the "Lack of Transition Services for Persons seeking Permanent Housing" as listed above and will increase the availability of transitional housing for LMI individuals in Bowling Green.
-However, the City will continue to seek ways to address homeless and transitional housing needs through the Neighborhood Improvements Program and other initiatives such as the various programs funded under congressional acts to combat the effects of the coronavirus.
+The City often partners with local non-profits including, but not limited to, BRASS, Hope House Ministries and HOTEL INC. Programs such as these address the "Lack of Transition Services for Persons seeking Permanent Housing" as listed above and will increase the availability of transitional housing for LMI individuals in Bowling Green.
+However, the City will continue to seek ways to address homeless and transitional housing needs through the Neighborhood Improvements Program and other initiatives such as the various programs funded under congressional acts to combat the effects of the prior disasters resulting from sever weather.